reportportal/docs/src/md/src/DevGuides/async-reporting.md

 After that `controller` returns HTTP response to `client` that contains UUID. **At the moment physical entity may not be created!**
 * **Step 3**
 `Consumer` starts processing the message as soon as it received from `RabbitMq`.
-After successfully finished processing item will be stored in database and obtain physical id.
+After successfully processed entity will be stored in database and obtain physical id.
 In case exception occurs it logged and entity will not be saved.

 ![](/src/Images/devguide/async/simple-scheme.png)